Arriving In Cusco

 TreXperience will provide all the water you need from the first lunch to the last breakfast.
 This water is boiled, filtered and cooled and so it is perfectly safe to drink.
 You will need to bring water storage with you – either a camel bag or water bottle(s) – big enough for at least two liters of water.
 We also ask that you start your trek on the very first morning with your containers full of drinking water so you have enough water to last you until lunchtime.
 This is because the porters do not have enough time to get to the first breakfast site ahead of you and prepare the drinking water.

 Packing Bulky Items

-We understand that many visitors to Cusco will be traveling elsewhere both in Peru and beyond, and so packing bulky, heavy items can be inconvenient.
-We would be able to assist you with acquiring all the things you need for your trek, including sleeping bags, trekking poles, air mattresses, hiking shoes, and rain gear.
+We understand that many visitors to Cusco will be traveling elsewhere both in Peru and beyond and so packing bulky, heavy items can be inconvenient.
+We would be able to assist you with acquiring all the items you need for your trek including sleeping bags, trekking poles, air mattresses, hiking shoes, and rain gear.
 As always, please let us know in advance of your needs.

 You may require some additional vaccinations before traveling to Peru.
 Please don’t forget to consult with your doctor well in advance of your trip so they can advise you.
 Please check the CDC website of suggested vaccinations for visiting us (http://wwwnc.cdc.gov/travel/destinations/traveler/none/peru)